GeekyAnts/express-typescript-postgres/docs/Inheritance.md

 Since Postgres in an RDBMS which supports some object oriented feature.
 We leveraged inheritance in this repository
-> These table's are for inheritance use only.
+> These tables are for inheritance use only.
 They are not intended to contain their own data

 # Inherited Tables